quicwg/wg-materials/interim-18-01/minutes.md

 Mnot: could we adopt this and admit it’s not perfect.

-Christian: ALready provided feedback but basically it’s okay except for the assignment mechanism.
+Christian: Already provided feedback but basically it’s okay except for the assignment mechanism.

 Ted: Look at the IAB RFC to do an extension!
 Treating the extension differently than the base protocol could be dangerous.